OHDSI/DrugExposureExplorer/README.md

     - tooltip for all recs with same duration
     - filter gaps (and maybe all other distributions to records tied to hover region
+  - gap duration
+    - brush gap region to select subsets of patients and show sample patients accordingly
   - fix y axis
   - make height consistent
   - fix choppy gap distributions (or are those meaningful?)